Syrent/VelocityReport/README.md

 # Compiling
 Compilation requires JDK 8 and up.
-To compile the plugin, run `./gradlew shadowJar` from the terminal.
+To compile the plugin, run `./gradlew build` from the terminal.
 Once the plugin compiles, grab the jar from `/bin` folder.

 # Links